81 Main St, Plympton, MA 02367, USA

 This property was established in 2012, with Community Preservation.
 The O’Neil Marsh are was added in 2015.

-According to signage on site, the 11-acre Churchill Park is named for the William Churchill family, one of the first to settle in Plympton in the early 1700’s.
+According to signage on site, the 11-acre Churchill Park is named for the William Churchill family, who were among the first non-native families to settle in Plympton in the early 1700’s.
 The Messinger Family — the most recent owners of this land, and also Churchill descendants — wanted this land to be conserved for all to enjoy.

 The 77-acre Cato’s Ridge Conservation Area was donated to the town in the 1990’s by the T.L.
 Edwards company.
 According to signage on site, Cato was a servant who had a house on the ridge during the Revolutionary period.
 He died in 1806.